PrasadSahana/neocortexapi/source/Samples/NeoCortexApiSample/Statistical Analysis/Investigation of HTM layer.md

-﻿# Investigation of HTM layer instability in HTM
+﻿# Investigation of HTM layer stability

 ### What is HTM layer instability?